 Can I be tested for gestational diabetes?

-Some women are tested for gestational diabetes as part of their antenatal tests, but in some areas of the country you’ll be only tested if you’re showing symptoms or if you’re considered to be higher risk.
-Those people include those who:
+Some women are tested for gestational diabetes as part of their antenatal tests, but in some areas of the country you’ll be only tested if you’re showing symptoms – or if you’re considered to be higher risk.
+Those who are deemed to be at high risk include those who:

 The most basic test is a dipstick test which shows up sugar in your urine, but it’s not thought to be very reliable.

-There is also the oral glucose tolerance test (OGTT) which you have between 24 and 28 weeks.
+However, there is also the more reliable oral glucose tolerance test (OGTT) which you have between 24 and 28 weeks.
 The test involves fasting for a period of time, drinking a glucose solution such as Lucozade, then having a blood and urine test after a certain amount of time to see how your body has dealt with the excess sugar.

 What if I have gestational diabetes?